 Derek: [28:24] Are there any other lessons learned as you’ve iterated this or things that you’re planning to do differently with the next version of this assignment?

 Sophie: [28:34] It’s funny.
 They’re contradictory, but the lessons that I’ve learned I really want to trust that they’ll figure it out and to trust that it’s going to be a useful process.
 When I first decided to start giving digital media assignments, I had nervousness.
 Is it going to be a less academically rigorous experience for them?

-[28:58] Are they going to be so focused on the technical issues that they’ll spend less time thinking through their arguments and their theories and the literature they’re drawing on?
+[28:58] You know, are they going to be so focused on the technical issues that they’ll spend less time thinking through their arguments and their theories and the literature they’re drawing on?
 I’ve come to see that it can almost be a better format for them to work through the literature, partly for the reasons we talked about.

 Derek: [29:29] There are some who call those disposable assignments.
 Not only does it have an audience of one, but then when she’s read it, it’s gone and nothing else comes of it.

 Sophie: [29:43] I also think it encourages innovation and research where students are really interested, and they’ve done surveys and gotten hundreds of responses, digital surveys.
-Or they’ve done interviews.
+Or, you know, they’ve done interviews.
 I feel like it encourages them also to think about if they are producing knowledge, then they are thinking about, “How can I produce data as well and not just the analysis part?”

-[30:10] I’ve learned to trust that if I give them this assignment that it will be a real learning opportunity, and they don’t need to have the technical training in the class.
+[30:10] I think I’ve learned to trust that if I give them this assignment that it will be a real learning opportunity, and they don’t need to have, like, the technical training in the class.
 The other thing that I’ve learned is that the parameters are really important.
 It’s a testing experience.